Next: Invoking guix lint, Previous: Invoking guix import, Up: Utilities [Contents][Index]

 signature, authenticating the downloaded tarball against its signature

-, and finally computing its hash—note that GnuPG must be
+using gpgv, and finally computing its hash—note that GnuPG must be

-; run guix install gnupg
+installed and in $PATH; run guix install gnupg if needed.

 When the public